SpencerEverly/smbx2-seemod/data/README.txt

 -Level/Overworld-
 Misc.playPSwitchMusic(bool) - Plays a P-Switch music indefinitely on all sections until stopped with false.
 Misc.setWindowTitle("string") - Sets the window title of the SMBX game into any title.
-Misc.setWindowIcon[Resolved]("string/to/file.extension") - Loads an image as an icon in the episode folder and replaces it with the window icon.
-Resolved can also be optionally used.
+Misc.setWindowIcon("string/to/file.extension") - Loads an image as an icon in the episode folder and replaces it with the window icon with Graphics.loadImage.
+Graphics.loadImageResolved can also be optionally used.
 Misc.saveDataManage(slot, destination..optional, action, booltocountext, booloverwrite..optional) - A stripped down version of os.remove/os.rename that manages save files.
 - slot: The slot of the save file to manage
 - destination: Optional argument when using the move command.